 Sex trafficking of a child is a felony punishable by 10 years-life imprisonment and a fine up to \$250,000; the penalty increases to 25 years-life imprisonment if the victim is either under 12 or force, abduction, or coercion was used.
 Traffickers convicted of "promoting prostitution" face up to 15 years imprisonment, depending on the minor's age.
-"Abuse or neglect of a child" by sexual exploitation for the purpose of producing ICSE is punishable by 10-30 years or life imprisonment.
+"Abuse or neglect of a child" by sexual exploitation for the purpose of producing CSAM is punishable by 10-30 years or life imprisonment.
 "Promoting a sexual performance of a child" is a felony punishable by 3-10 years imprisonment and a possible fine of \$10,000 or double the defendant's gain from a commission of the offense up to \$20,000.
 The "enticement of a child" law, which includes enticing or luring a minor under 15 via the Internet to engage in sexual conduct, may apply to traffickers who use the Internet to recruit minors for commercial sex.
 Convicted sex traffickers must pay restitution to the victim; traffickers may also face discretionary civil asset forfeiture.
-Traffickers convicted of sex trafficking of a child, CSEC offenses, and ICSE offenses must register as sex offenders.
+Violations of Missouri's sex trafficking and CSAM offenses, as well as certain CSEC offenses, require sex offender registration.
 Grounds for termination of parental rights exist when a trafficker is convicted of child sex trafficking or certain CSEC offenses provided that any child in the trafficker's family was the victim of the crime.